antandros/go-rpminfo/README.md

 ## Overview

-The `rpminfo` package is a Go library designed to list software installed on Debian distributions using `rpm`.
-The package provides functionality to parse package details and represent them in structured Go data types.
+The `go-rpminfo` package is a Go library designed to list software installed on GNU/Linux distros as using rpm The package provides functionality to parse package details and represent them in structured Go data types.

 ## Data Structures